 The EDI 810 is the electronic invoice in an ANSI X12 workflow, sent after shipment to trigger payment.
 Key things to know:

-- Trading partners often require segments labeled "optional" in the base X12 spec — always check the implementation guide
+- Trading partners often mandate segments the base X12 spec calls "optional" — the implementation guide is the real spec

-- The five most common chargeback causes are PO mismatches, totals discrepancies, wrong party IDs, 810/856 inconsistencies, and invalid SAC codes
+- The five most common chargeback causes: PO mismatches, totals discrepancies, wrong party IDs, 810/856 inconsistencies and invalid SAC codes

-- Pre-transmission validation and automated three-way matching (850 ↔ 856 ↔ 810) eliminates most chargeback triggers before they reach the retailer
+- Pre-transmission validation and automated three-way matching (850 ↔ 856 ↔ 810) catch most triggers before they reach the retailer

-For distributors working with big-box retailers, national chains, and mid-market brands, the EDI 810 is where the order-to-cash workflow succeeds or fails.
-A compliant, accurate 810 speeds up payment and protects the trading partner relationship.
-An error in a single segment — a mismatched PO number, a wrong party ID, a totals discrepancy — can stop payment, trigger a chargeback, and flag your account for audit.
+For distributors working with big-box retailers, national chains and mid-market brands, the 810 is where the order-to-cash workflow succeeds or fails.
+A compliant, accurate invoice speeds up payment and protects the trading partner relationship.
+An error in a single segment — a mismatched PO number, a wrong party ID, a totals discrepancy — can stop payment, trigger a chargeback and flag your account for audit.

 In this article